Titus-The Man of Lawlessness in 70 AD

 Daniel 12:7 English Standard Version 7 And I heard the man clothed in linen, who was above the waters of the stream; he raised his right hand and his left hand toward heaven and swore by him who lives forever that it would be for a time, times, and half a time, and that when the shattering of the power of the holy people(SAINTS- ETHNIC ISRAEL) comes to an end all these things would be finished

 NOTE: We already know from Scripture and established historical documents that Rome is the Fourth Kingdom.
 The Ten Horns are the Ten Roman Emperors: Julius Caesar, Augustus, Tiberius, Gaius or Caligula, Claudius, Nero, Galba, Otho, Vitellius, and Vespasian.
 This passage is also in harmony with Revelation 17:10-12.
 Titus was different from previous emperors.
 First, he was a co-emperor with his Father, Vespasian.
-Second, he was the one prophesized to destroy the 2nd Temple of the Jews; making the Jews ironically “lawless.”
+Second, he was the one prophesied to destroy the 2nd Temple of the Jews; making the Jews ironically “lawless.”
 In verse 25, a lot of people will easily assume that the word SAINTS mean Christian.
 That is somewhat correct.
 However, it can refer to Ethnic Israel and Spiritual Israel/Church depending on the context.
 Reading the context is crucial here.
 If you compare Daniel 7:25 and Daniel 12:7, you will notice that both words can refer to an Ethnic Jew.
 In Daniel 7:25, the word is qaddiysh (Aramaic) and in Daniel 12:7 the word is qodesh ‘am (Hebrew).
 Both words are extremely similar.

 Just like Antiochus Epiphanes IV, Titus brought military flags and idols into the 2nd Temple (See War 6.6.1, Tacitus, Histories 4.53).
-Jesus reused the prophetic imagery of the “Abomination of Desolation” in Daniel 11:31.
+Jesus reused this prophetic imagery of the “Abomination of Desolation” in Daniel 11:31.
 Jesus mentioned this in Matthew 24:15-16, Mark 13:14, and Luke 21:20-21.

 If Titus is the Man of Lawlessness, doesn’t Jesus kill him in the end?
 The issue with this is that 2 Thessalonians 2:8, the words “kill” and “bring to nothing” can be interpreted many ways.
 Those translations are not limited to those words alone.
 The Greek word for “kill” is Anaireo and the word for “bring to nothing” is Katargeo.
 Anaireo can also be translated into overthrow, put out of the way, get rid of, or to remove.
 We see a similar thematic passage in Isaiah 27:8.
-Therefore, it is not a foreign concept that the Lord can use his breath to remove the enemies of Israel.
-Also, we see that the Lord talks about driving and casting away Israel’s enemies without completely killing them instantly (See Exodus 23:30,34:11; Leviticus 18:24; Psalm 68:2; Jeremiah 27:10; Deuteronomy 7:22).
+Therefore, it is not a foreign concept that the Lord can use his breath to remove the enemies of Israel without.
+Also, we see that the Lord talks about driving and casting away Israel’s enemies without completely killing them instantly (See Exodus 23:30, 34:11; Leviticus 18:24; Psalm 68:2; Jeremiah 27:10; Deuteronomy 7:22).

 Isaiah 27:8 English Standard Version 8 Measure by measure, by exile you contended with them; he removed them with his fierce breath in the day of the east wind